akotra1999/BasicSQLInjection/README.md

 # BasicSQLInjection

 This project is for demonstrating a basic SQL injection.
 I have created two webapps.
 SQL injection works on webapp.js but not on webapp2.js. webapp2.js uses placeholders.
 Check out the [demo](https://youtu.be/814LB41KYJ4)!

+Furthermore, I used code and seeked help from the following resources to create my own SQL injection demo.
+This [video](https://www.youtube.com/watch?v=3Axp3VDnf0I) shows how to perform a basic SQL injection.
+This [link](https://ilovecoding.org/courses/nodejs/lessons/creating-a-simple-web-app-with-nodejs) shows how to create a simple web app in node.js.
+I used this [website](https://vegibit.com/render-html-in-node-js/) for help rendering HTML in node.js.
+This [website](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_form_submit) helped me create a form in HTML.
+Lastly, these two pages explain how to use a database in node.js: page [1](https://www.mysqltutorial.org/mysql-nodejs/connect/) and [2](https://www.mysqltutorial.org/mysql-nodejs/select/).